vanHeemstraSystems/macos-hypervisor/300/200/README.md

 # 200 - Linux Virtual Machine on MacOS

+Based on "Create macOS or Linux virtual machines" at https://developer.apple.com/videos/play/wwdc2022/10002/ from 15:12 onwards

 Finally, we will turn our eyes onto Linux.

  Virtualization framework has supported Linux since the very beginning in macOS Big Sur.
  In macOS Ventura, we have added some pretty cool new features, and we want to share some of them with you.

 First, we will see how we can install full Linux distributions, completely unmodified, in virtual machines.
  Then we will look at a new device we are adding to show UI from Linux.
  And finally, we will look at how we can take advantage of Rosetta 2 to run Linux binaries in virtual machines.